Skip to main contentSkip to navigation

 Did the Windows 11 update kill my Phison NVMe drive?

-Coverage of Windows 11 update KB5063878 blamed the OS for crashing Phison-based drives during large file transfers.
-Phison's own follow-up testing showed the drives that failed were running pre-release engineering firmware, not retail firmware.
-Drives shipping with official firmware were not affected by the update.
-If your retail Sabrent Rocket 4.0 or Corsair MP600 disappeared after a large transfer, the failure is firmware panic from FTL corruption during the SLC-to-TLC fold, not Microsoft.
-The recovery path is the same: PC-3000 Portable III, Safe Mode entry, virtual translator rebuild.
+Coverage of Windows 11 update KB5063878 blamed the OS for bricking Phison-based drives during large file transfers.
+Both Microsoft and Phison investigated and stated they could not reproduce a causative link between KB5063878 and physical SSD destruction; their follow-up testing concluded the update did not damage drives running retail firmware.
+If your retail Sabrent Rocket 4.0 or Corsair MP600 disappeared after a large transfer, the failure is firmware panic from FTL corruption during the SLC-to-TLC fold rather than hardware damage caused by the update.
+The recovery path is firmware-side: PC-3000 Portable III, Safe Mode entry, virtual translator rebuild.

 Why does the PS5016-E16 fail in M.2 slots without a heatsink?